wambua-iv/my-learning-notes/Kubernetes/K8s intro.md

 	All the administrative tasks are coordinated by the kube-apiserver
 	- can scale horizontally, but it also supports the addition of custom secondary API Servers,
 	- a configuration that transforms the primary API Server into a proxy to all secondary, custom API Servers, routing all incoming RESTful calls to them based on custom defined rules.
+		- **Admission Controllers** apply to requests that create, delete, or modify objects.
+Admission controllers can also block custom verbs, such as a request to connect to a pod via an API server proxy.
+		- Admission control mechanisms may be _validating_, _mutating_  incoming Kubernetes API requests based on cluster policies.

 => __Scheduler__
 	- kube-scheduler is to assign new workload objects, such as pods encapsulating containers, to nodes - typically worker nodes